toh12/amt_old_v3/README.md

 - Improved my usage of templates
 - Better understood the value of following a naming convention

-However, I also have found several issues with the current code:
+However, I also have found several issues with the project:

 - Class design for the interface is trying to do too much with too few classes:
   The Container class in framework.h lacked a clear functionality, such